Christmas Cupcakes

 Vanilla Peppermint Buttercream

-• Vanilla extract: You can use clear vanilla extract for a pristine white frosting, but I find the flavor of pure vanilla extract to be superior.
+• Vanilla extract: You can use clear vanilla extract for a pristine white frosting, but I find the flavor of pure vanilla extract to be better.

 How to Make Christmas Cupcakes